Melilla: Economy

-The Gross domestic product (GDP) of the autonomous community was 1.6 billion euros in 2018, accounting for 0.1% of Spanish economic output.
+The gross domestic product (GDP) of the autonomous community was 1.6 billion euros in 2018, accounting for 0.1% of Spanish economic output.
 GDP per capita adjusted for purchasing power was 19,900 euros or 66% of the EU27 average in the same year.
 Melilla was the NUTS2 region with the lowest GDP per capita in Spain.

 Melilla does not participate in the European Union Customs Union (EUCU).
-There is no VAT (IVA) tax, but a local reduced-rate tax called IPSI.
-Preserving the status of free port, imports are free of tariffs and the only tax concerning them is the IPSI.
-Exports to the Customs Union (including Peninsular Spain) are however subject to the correspondent customs tariff and are taxed with the correspondent VAT.
+There is no VAT (IVA) tax, but a local reduced-rate tax called IPSI is rendered.
+Preserving the status of a free port, imports are free of tariffs and the only tax concerning them is the IPSI.
+However, exports to the Customs Union (including Peninsular Spain) are subject to the correspondent customs tariff and are taxed with the correspondent VAT.
 There are some special manufacturing taxes regarding electricity and transport, as well as complementary charges on tobacco and oil and fuel products.

 The principal industry is fishing.
 Cross-border commerce (legal or smuggled) and Spanish and European grants and wages are the other income sources.

-Melilla is regularly connected to the Iberian peninsula by air and sea traffic and is also economically connected to Morocco: most of its fruit and vegetables are imported across the border.
-Moroccans in the city's hinterland are attracted to it: 36,000 Moroccans cross the border daily to work, shop or trade goods.
+Melilla is regularly connected to the Iberian peninsula by air and sea traffic.
+It is also economically connected to Morocco, as most of its fruit and vegetables are imported across the border.
+Moroccans in the city's hinterland are attracted to it, as 36,000 Moroccans cross the border daily to work, shop or trade goods.
 The port of Melilla offers several daily connections to Almería and Málaga.
 Melilla Airport offers daily flights to Almería, Málaga and Madrid.
-Spanish operators Air Europa and Iberia operate in Melilla's airport.
+Air Europa and Iberia operate in Melilla's airport.

 Many people travelling between Europe and Morocco use the ferry links to Melilla, both for passengers and for freight.
 Because of this, the port and related companies form an important economic driver for the city.